 Please note that your food pantry may not immediately appear online.
 All registrations are reviewed first.
-This process may take a day or so.
 Thank you for your patience.

 Welcome to AmpleHarvest.org

-- First things first: Write down the user name and password you entered a moment ago when you set up your account….and put them in a safe location.
-Please let someone else in your organization know where you put the passcode.
+- Please write down the user name and password you entered a moment ago when you set up your account.
+Let someone else in your organization know where you put this information.
 They’ll need it if the page needs to be updated and you are not available.

-- If you have not yet done so, you are strongly encouraged to read the Frequently Asked Question page, especially the Food Pantry Questions section.
+- If you have not yet done so, you are strongly encouraged to read the Frequently Asked Questions page.
 This contains a lot of helpful information.

-- Print out a poster for your front door or newsletter telling your clients and community that you are an AmpleHarvest.org Registered Food Pantry.
+- Print out a poster telling your clients and community that you are an AmpleHarvest.org Registered Food Pantry.
 Print a vertical poster or print a horizontal poster.

-According to a recent study by the National Gardening Association, an estimated 42 million people were growing vegetables, fruit and herbs in their gardens.
-You can view the study here.
+According to a 2014 study by the National Gardening Association, an estimated 42 million people were growing vegetables, fruit and herbs in their gardens.

 We work very hard to inform as many of these gardeners as possible about donating their extra garden produce to a food pantry like yours.
-This has involved support from Google.com, the U.S. Department of Agriculture, Master Gardeners, numerous bloggers and media outlets.
+Our outreach has involved support from Google.com, the U.S. Department of Agriculture, Master Gardeners, numerous bloggers, and media outlets.

-With your food pantry registered at AmpleHarvest.org, there are a number of things that you too can do to help inform the gardeners in your community.
+There are also a number of things that you can do to help inform the gardeners in your community.

 - Let other food pantries and similar agencies in your area know about AmpleHarvest.org.
-You may want to email or fax information about AmpleHarvest.org to these neighboring pantries.
-A sample email document is available here.
+You may want to email information about AmpleHarvest.org to these neighboring pantries.

-- If you have friends or family who work in the media anywhere in the country, encourage them to visit the AmpleHarvest.org press and media page .
+- If you have friends or family who work in the media anywhere in the country, encourage them to visit our press and media page.
 It is an excellent starting point for a reporter doing a story on hunger in America and AmpleHarvest.org.

-- Encourage your staff to share the information about AmpleHarvest.org with their friends and family around the country.
-If your clients use the Internet at home or at a library, they too can help inform others about AmpleHarvest.org.
+- Encourage your staff to share the information about AmpleHarvest.org with their friends and family.

-- Most importantly, please print out the flier called Informing the Gardener and ask your staff and clients to take it to local garden shops, hardware stores, garden centers in “big box” stores, etc. and ask that it be posted in a conspicuous place… possibly near the cash register.
-You can also post it on the public bulletin board at a grocery, library, social hall, house of worship, etc. It is suggested that you print out as many as you need for all of your staff and clients.
-This flier with tear offs on the bottom, is part of our effort to reach gardeners in your community who have not yet heard about AmpleHarvest.org.
-Note… the flier is 1 page, 2 sides.
-If your printer can print front and back, it will save paper.
+- Most importantly, please print out the flier called Informing the Gardener and ask your staff to take it to local garden shops, hardware stores, garden centers in “big box” stores, etc. and ask that it be posted.
+You can also post it on the public bulletin board at a grocery, library, social hall, house of worship, etc.

 - Reach out to civic leaders, clergy and others, and ask them to pass the word too.
 Encouragement from a political leader or in a sermon can have far reaching benefits.